luxu-ms/spring-petclinic-java-mysql/README.md

 ## Quickstart
 1, Clone this repo
 2, Use VS Code to open the cloned folder
 3, Right click the blank space in the VS Code Explorer and select "Deploy to Web App...".
-(Please install "Azure Tools" if no such option)
+(Please install "Azure Tools" extension if no such option)
-4, Select subscription and the App Service provisioned
+4, Select subscription and App Service provisioned

 How to Visit:
-Go to the App service overview in Azure Portal, click the Default domain, There will be petlicnic page.
+Go to the App service overview in Azure Portal, click the Default domain, there will be petlicnic page.

 ## Run application locally